willvedd/drupaldelphia-headless-demo/_presentation-files/presentation.md

 ![fit](videos/demo.mov)

 ---
-#Things I wish I knew about APIs:
+#Things I wish I knew about APIs

+#:hushed:

-##:neutral_face: A disclaimer :hushed:
+^ A disclaimer

+^ Not going to stand up here and tell you how to structure your api

 ---
 #API Reflections: